How To Become a Licensed Real Estate Agent in New York

 Other soft skills are self-motivation and problem-solving.

-But above all, great customer service is super important.
-As Boucos pointed out, “the more comfortable your clients feel with you, the more they want to work with you and also send referrals.”
+But above all, excellent customer service is super important.
+As Boucos pointed out, "The more comfortable your clients feel with you, the more they want to work with you and send referrals. "you're

 Focus on the Details

-For new real estate agents, the key to success before selling is to focus on their ability to write descriptions about listings that are compelling to attract buyers.
+For new real estate agents, the key to success before selling is to focus on their ability to write compelling descriptions about compelling listings to attract buyers.

 Have a Backup Source of Income